 To better the Company's transparency and accountability to the shareholders, the Company is, so far as practicable, committed to maintaining high standard of corporate governance.
-Save for the deviation from the Code Provision A.6.7 which is explained as below, the Company has met all the code provisions stipulated in Appendix 14, Corporate Governance Code and Corporate Governance Report (the "Code"), of the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited (the "Listing Rules") for the year ended 31 December 2016.
+Save for the deviation from the Code Provision A.6.7 which is explained as below, the Company has met all the code provisions stipulated in Appendix 14, Corporate Governance Code and Corporate Governance Report (the "Code"), of the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited (the "Listing Rules") for the year ended 31 December 2017.

 Code Provision A.6.7 specifies that independent non-executive directors and other non-executive directors should attend general meetings and develop a balanced understanding of the views of shareholders.
-Due to other business engagements at that relevant time, two independent non-executive directors of the Company were unable to attend the annual general meeting and extraordinary general meeting of the Company both held on 13 May 2016, and a non-executive director and an independent non-executive director of the Company were unable to attend the extraordinary general meeting of the Company held on 4 November 2016.
+Due to other business engagements at that relevant time, an independent non-executive director of the Company was unable to attend the annual general meeting of the Company held on 12 May 2017.